calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-05-02-how-to-theme-your-swiftui-buttons-with-reusable-buttonstyles.md

 <!-- Add screenshot -->

 Below is another blog post, related to the one above:

-# 8. Conclusion / Where to go from here?

-# 9. Useful links

-# 10. Call-to-action

-# 4. SwiftUI buttons

-### Short backstory

-- RN & NativeBase approach

-- Modifiers bundled with the View protocol, available to any view.
-- Modifiers specific to a type, available only to instances of that type.

-# 5. ButtonStyle view modifier

-# 6. Build your own ButtonStyle modifier

-# 7. Theme the buttons

-# 8. Conclusion / Where to go from here?
+# Conclusion / Where to go from here?

-# 9. Useful links
+# Useful links

-# 10. Call-to-action
+# Call-to-action